Note: Four Seasons Resort The Biltmore Santa Barbara is closed indefinitely. We will report back when it reopens.

 It’s a beautiful ride and the kids in our group ages 6 and up handled it with ease.
 The bikes have baskets to carry water and other belongings.
 Bikes and helmets for kids are available, too.

-The Kids for All Seasons club is available between Memorial Day and Labor day and provides supervised programming for ages 5-12.
+The complimentary Kids for All Seasons club is available between Memorial Day and Labor Day and provides supervised programming for ages 5-12.

 Good to Know

 The train tracks run through the Santa Barbara area along the coast which means they pass relatively close to the Resort.
-I personally think the slow rumble and occasional horn sound adds to the rustic charm.
+This is an issue at many other Santa Barbara hotels.
+I personally think the slow rumble and occasional horn sounds add to the rustic charm.
 Kids love it but we didn’t hear it at all in our room.
 We heard it faintly in our last room but it was not the slightest bit disruptive and shouldn’t impact a stay.
-Either way, ear plugs are provided in the rooms.
+Earplugs are provided in the rooms.

 The Resort and Coral Casino are both owned by Ty Warner.
 This means that Beanie Babies are all over the gift shop and that a little keychain version was given to my delighted daughter at check-in.
 So, parents, be prepared for the kids’ eyeballs to pop-out when they see hard-to-find and gigantic versions.